kalyan-nakka/kalyan-nakka.github.io/_news/2021_ms_joining.md

 [STATUS]
 </b>
 </span>
-Started as a MS student at EECS @ TAMUK.
+Started as a CS MS student in EECS Dept. @ TAMUK.
 </p>